Volatar/Group7-repo-projects/TDD Lab Documentation/3 Expanding your test suite.md

 Running this extended test suite ensures that your code handles a broader range of scenarios.

 ### 2. Run the Extended Test Suite
-After expanding the test suite, it's essential to run all the tests to confirm that the additional functionality has not introduced any regressions.
+After expanding the test suite, it's essential to run all the tests to confirm that the additional functionality has not introduced any regressions, or in other words new errors.
-Open your terminal and run: `pytest`.
+Open your terminal to the project directory and run: `pytest`.
 This command runs all the tests in the project.
 Ensure that all tests pass before proceeding to the next steps.
 If any test fails, it indicates a problem with the code, and you should investigate and fix it.